hashdag/hashdag.github.io/index.md

 nav: main
 ---

-Core member of Kaspa community, blogging about Kaspa and crypto in general.
+Early member of Kaspa community, this is my attempt at crypto-blogging